Our 2024 HR compliance calendar is here!

 A comprehensive guide to what HR pros need to know about OSHA regulations and compliance.

-In 2021, there were 2,607,900 non-fatal injuries and illnesses in private industry and 5,190 fatal injuries in all sectors!
-Thus, it's quite clear from these sorts of stats that Occupational Safety and Health Administration (OSHA) compliance can be a matter of life and death.
+In 2022, there were 2.8 million non-fatal injuries and illnesses in private industry and 5,486 fatal injuries in all sectors!
+From these statistics, it's clear that Occupational Safety and Health Administration (OSHA) compliance can be a matter of life and death.

-If you're in human resources, you're at the forefront of ensuring that your workplace is not just a space for productivity but a sanctuary for safety.
+If you're in human resources, you're at the forefront of ensuring that your workplace is not just a space for productivity but also a safe one.
 Too often, people think of office spaces, factories, and worksites as just physical locations where work gets done.
-However, each setting comes with its unique safety needs and potential hazards.
+However, each setting has unique safety needs and potential hazards.

-As an HR pro, part of your duty is to make sure employees feel free from the fear of workplace incidents or health hazards.
+As an HR pro, part of your duty is to make sure employees feel free from the fear of workplace accidents or health hazards.
 In this guide, you'll find a rundown of what you need to know to navigate OSHA regulations effectively.
-Let's shed light on the essential topics, from what OSHA really means to the details of compliance that can help you make your workplace as safe as possible.

 What is OSHA?

-Its main job is to ensure workers have a safe and healthful environment, which it does by setting and enforcing standards that companies have to follow.
+Since its inception in 1970, OSHA has been ensuring workers have a safe and healthy working environment by setting and enforcing standards that companies must follow.

 Who is Protected by OSHA?

 You might think OSHA only has its eyes on the hard-hat crew working on skyscrapers, but its reach is much wider.
 Anybody who steps foot into your workplace is protected by OSHA regulations.
-Yep, that includes everyone from Barbara in accounting to the seasonal interns.
+That includes everyone from Barbara in accounting to the seasonal interns.

-So, if you're in HR, it's your job to make sure that the company's policies are inclusive of all types of workers, regardless of their employment status.
-Full-time, part-time, and even contract workers should all be under the safety umbrella.
+So, if you're in HR, it's your job to ensure that the company's policies include all types of workers, regardless of their employment status.
+Full-time, part-time, and even contract workers should all be covered by safety protocols.

 What does HR Need to Know About OSHA Compliance?